raganwald/allong.es/README.md

 ### variadic, part ii

 When given just the function, `variadic` returns a function with an arity of zero.
 This is consistent with JavaScript programming practice.
-There are times when you wish to report an arity, meaning that you want the returned function to have its `length` attribute set.
+There are times when you wish to report an arity, meaning that you want the returned function to have its `length` getibute set.

 You do this by prefacing the function argument with a length: